Brown and Herbert sign record-breaking deals

 The 25-year-old is the only player to top 4,000 passing yards in each of the first three seasons of their career - and no player in NFL history has made more completions (1,316) over the first three campaigns.

+From Eugene, Oregon, Herbert was the sixth pick in the 2020 NFL Draft, having been named the NFL's Rookie of the Year following a record-breaking season in which he became the youngest player to throw 30 touchdowns in a single season.

+He still had two years remaining on his rookie contract, which would have paid him about $8.5m (£6.5m) this season.

-However, Cincinnati Bengals quarterback Joe Burrow is due for an extension which could top Herbert's figure.
+His new deal may not remain the NFL's highest for long as Cincinnati Bengals quarterback Joe Burrow is due for an extension, which could top Herbert's figure.